vpetreski/k8s-play/README.md

 # OR
 kubectl get svc
 # To get the URL
-# minikube service hello-nginx-service --url
+# minikube service hello-nodeport-service --url
 # But it doesn't work on M1
 # https://github.com/kubernetes/minikube/issues/9016
 # So:
-kubectl port-forward service/hello-nginx-service 30008:80
+kubectl port-forward service/hello-nodeport-service 30008:80
 curl http://localhost:30008

 # Let's now create ClusterIP service, after this, other layers (like frontend) could use "backend" layer